 Q78.
 What are polymyositis and dermatomyositis?

-A. Polymyositis is an infammatory disorder of muscle.
+- Polymyositis is an inflammatory disorder of muscle.
 It occurs in acute and chronic forms.
 When accompanied by a rash it is called dermatomyositis.
-These conditions are not hereditary, the symptoms are similar to those of muscular dystrophy and they can often be treated successfully with medication that suppresses the body's immune response.
+These conditions are not hereditary, the symptoms are similar to those of muscular dystrophy and they can often be treated successfully with medication that suppresses the body’s immune response.
 Some cases respond to plasmapheresis (plasma exchange) therapy.

 Q79.
 What is amytrophic lateral sclerosis (ALS)?
 Does it mimic muscular dystrophy?

-A. ALS is quite different to muscular dystrophy.
-It is a rapidly prgressive neuromuscular disorder of adults, resulting in both muscle weakness and spasms that may ultimately cause difficulty in swallowing, speaking and breathing, Many clinical variations are present, depending upon which parts of the brain stem, spinal cord or nerves are involved.
-ALS is also known as Motor Neurone Disease (MND) or Lou Gehrig's disease.
+- ALS is quite different to muscular dystrophy.
+It is a rapidly progressive neuromuscular disorder of adults, resulting in both muscle weakness and spasms that may ultimately cause difficulty in swallowing, speaking and breathing.
+Many clinical variations are present, depending upon which parts of the brain stem, spinal cord or nerves are involved.
+ALS is also known as Motor Neurone Disease (MND) or Lou Gehrig’s disease.